gitlabhq/gitlabhq/doc/api/notes.md

 + `id` (required) - The ID of a project
 + `snippet_id` (required) - The ID of an snippet
 + `body` (required) - The content of a note

-Return values:

-+ `201 Created` on success and the new snippet note
-+ `400 Bad Request` if the required attribute body not given
-+ `401 Unauthorized` if user is not authenticated
-+ `404 Not Found` if project ID or snippet ID not found

 ## Merge Requests